albertcollell/pix4d/README.md

 ## Tech stack

-REACT has been used for the front end using some extra libraries to achieve the result:
+REACT and Typescript has been used for the front end using some extra libraries to achieve the result:
 - googleMaps
 - Material-Ui
 - Moment